 A sharp-looking ride makes a great first impression.
 It makes you feel good to get into a clean, shining car, truck or SUV.
 Paying attention to details and keeping the paint in prime shape is worth it to protect your investment, right?

-Neglect the car’s paint and it grows duller and duller.
+Neglect the car’s paint and it grows duller and duller so car detail Madison WI is important.
 Even if your car’s paint job has begun to fade it isn’t too late to get the shine back.
 Paint selection and paint restoration is an art form backed by science.
 It takes a skilled professional to get it right.

 If you’re enjoying a classic car it may have been coated with a single-stage paint job.
 Early automotive paints were thin and easily damaged.
 About 40 years ago manufacturers switched to two-stage systems – using a basecoat and a clear coat.
 Two-stage painting is more durable and environmentally-friendly.